Brown Long Eared Bat by Tom Marsh

 Automated Static Detector Surveys

-- Method: Static bat detectors are left in place to log bat calls (for often 5 nights)
+• Method: Static bat detectors are set out to log bat calls

-- Timing: Put out for 5 consecutive nights, monthly from April-October
+• Timing: Recording for a minimum 5 consecutive nights, monthly from April-October

 Hibernation Surveys

-- Timing: Winter months (typically December to February)
+• Timing: Winter months (November to March, targeting cold periods, typically during December to February)

 DNA and Environmental Sampling

-- Purpose: Detect bat presence from droppings, swabs, or environmental DNA (eDNA)
+• Purpose: Detect bat presence using environmental DNA (eDNA) of droppings

 Our team can help you secure a bat migration licence and ensure all necessary mitigation is done.